Data protection in Canada: overview

 Any prescribed factors.

-It should be noted that while only Alberta has mandatory notification of breaches to a regulator and data subjects, a failure to appropriately notify data subjects of a breach in other jurisdictions may be investigated by the Privacy Commissioners and form the basis for a conclusion that a privacy complaint is well-founded.
+It should be noted that prior to the amendments to PIPEDA coming into force, while only Alberta has mandatory notification of breaches to a regulator and data subjects, a failure to appropriately notify data subjects of a breach in other jurisdictions may be investigated by the Privacy Commissioners and form the basis for a conclusion that a privacy complaint is well-founded.

 Processing by third parties